EB Visas

 WHAT IS A NATIONAL INTEREST WAIVER (NIW)?

-The National Interest Waiver (NIW) most significant advantage is that the foreign national does not need a sponsor under this category.
-As mentioned above, in the EB-2 visa category, a Labor Certification and a job offer are usually required for an immigrant petition.
+The main advantage of the National Interest Waiver (NIW) is that the foreign national does not need a sponsor.
+In contrast, EB-2 visas typically require a Labor Certification and a job offer.
 However, a foreign national/alien with exceptional ability may seek a National Interest Waiver, or NIW, which waives those requirements.
 The National Interest Waiver waives the Labor Certification and job offer requirements because the alien’s employment in the U.S. would be in the best interest of the United States.
 Unfortunately, there is no exact definition or statute that states the positions which qualify for a National Interest Waiver.
 However, specific criteria have to be met.
 These criteria are described below.

 WHAT ARE THE REQUIREMENTS FOR A NATIONAL INTEREST WAIVER (NIW)?

-For an EB-2 visa applicant to qualify for a National Interest Waiver, the applicant must show that:
+For an EB-2 visas applicant to qualify for a National Interest Waiver, the applicant must show that:

 1. The alien’s employment must be in an area of substantial intrinsic merit.
-If the visa beneficiary is being paid to do a particular kind of research, or if the work has at least some sort of artistic or other value, then the work of the alien will more than likely be considered to be of “substantial intrinsic merit”;
+If the visa applicant is paid for research or their work has artistic value, it likely has “substantial intrinsic merit.”

 2. The proposed benefit must be national in scope.
 The alien’s contribution must provide benefits that impact a national scale and not just a limited region;

 3. The national interest would be adversely affected if a labor certification were required for the alien.
-To meet this final and most crucial part of the test, the petitioner must prove that the visa beneficiary will serve the national interest to a “substantially greater degree” than an available U.S. worker with the same minimum qualifications.
-The labor certification process protects the jobs and employment opportunities of U.S. workers having the exact objective minimum requirements as an alien seeking employment.
-Therefore, an alien seeking an exemption from this process must present a national benefit so great as to outweigh the national interest protected by the labor certification process.
+To pass this final test, the petitioner must show that the visa applicant will benefit the national interest more than a qualified U.S. worker.
+The labor certification process is designed to protect jobs for U.S. workers with the same qualifications.
+Thus, the applicant must demonstrate a national benefit that is significantly greater than the protection offered by this process.

-An EB-2 visa applicant must meet all three parts of the test to qualify for the National Interest Waiver and become eligible to waive the Labor Certification requirement.
+An EB-2 visas applicant must meet all three parts of the test to qualify for the National Interest Waiver and become eligible to waive the Labor Certification requirement.
 As well, the applicant must meet standard EB-2 criteria mentioned above: an advanced degree.
 A U.S. academic or professional degree (or a foreign equivalent degree above a baccalaureate/bachelor’s degree) will be sufficient.
-In the absence of an advanced degree, a baccalaureate/bachelor’s degree or foreign equivalent, plus at least five years of progressive experience in the specialty, is considered the equivalent of a master’s degree.
-As an alternative, the applicant can claim exceptional ability, i.e., a degree of expertise significantly above that ordinarily encountered in the alien’s field of expertise.
+If you lack an advanced degree, a bachelor’s degree plus five years of relevant experience can equal a master’s degree.
+Alternatively, you can demonstrate exceptional ability in your field.

 As mentioned earlier, another benefit of applying under the National Interest Waiver is that the foreign national/alien can apply without having a sponsor.
-In other words, a person can self-sponsor himself for permanent residency in the U.S. The National Interest Waiver Category is ideal for research scientists, professors who have several publications and are internationally renowned, famous personalities, artists, or sports personalities who can contribute to the national interest of the U.S.
+In other words, a person can self-sponsor himself for permanent residency in the U.S. The National Interest Waiver is perfect for research scientists, well-published professors, and famous artists or athletes who can benefit the U.S. national interest.

 CAN MY SPOUSE AND FAMILY ACCOMPANY ME ON AN EMPLOYMENT-BASED VISA?

 Yes.
-Your spouse and children may accompany you on an employment-based (EB) visa.
+Your spouse and children may accompany you on an employment-based (EB) visas.
 Your spouse may work in the U.S. but must first obtain the required employment authorization.

 CONCLUSION:

 Employment-based visas are an excellent choice for foreign nationals who permanently reside in the United States.
 Each employment-based visa category contains its own set of requirements for the employment-based visa applicant and/or their potential employer.
-To qualify for any of the various employment-based (EB) visas, it is essential that you thoroughly review, along with your prospective U.S. employer, all conditions and requirements established by the United States Citizenship and Immigration Services (USCIS) and/or the U.S. Department of Labor (DOL).
-The good news is that if you are highly renowned in your field of endeavor, you can qualify for a green card without having a U.S. sponsor, under the National Interest Waiver category, or under the “extraordinary ability” category.
+To get an employment-based (EB) visa, you and your future U.S. employer must carefully check all the rules and requirements set by USCIS and/or the U.S. Department of Labor (DOL).
+If you are well-known in your field, you can get a green card without needing a U.S. sponsor.
+This is possible through the National Interest Waiver or the “extraordinary ability” category.

 Skip to content